ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 # Monads

-Monads are a rich topic for articles.
-The internet is awash with articles attempting to enlighten readers about Monads.

-This is another: but instead of trying to explain what one is, we'll build one.
+Monads are a rich topic for conversation: the Internet is awash with Monad articles.
+This is another: but I'll show you what one is, by build one.

 As C# OOP programmers we have less than satisfactory solutions for some thorny coding challenges.
 We're stuck in the OOP paradigm.
 Functional programming [**FP**] has better answers for many of these challenges.

 Consider this ugly, horrible piece of platform code: